ml-team12-meme-dubber/Meme_Dubber/README.md

 ffprobe -version
 ```

-If version information is displayed, FFmpeg is successfully installed and available in your system PATH..
+If version information is displayed, FFmpeg is successfully installed and available in your system PATH.

 ---